how to have confidence in spite of everything

 2. What do you do to put yourself in positions where you’re looking for something new?

-An unforeseen circumstance is looking at you through the peephole of your apartment that you have lived in for all your life.
-Hoping it will go away if you cannot see it, you lock the doors and go about your day.
-However, you have actually seen it and now know that it is there.
+An unforeseen circumstance is looking at you through the peephole of your apartment.
+Hoping it will go away, you lock the doors and go about your day.
+But, you have now seen it and know it’s there.
 Its presence in your mind and potential presence at your front door will soon permeate every little thing you do; especially if you do not know how to handle it.
 The longer it remains in your mind, the scarier it looks through the safety of your peephole.
+The worst part is realizing the thing outside isn’t as frightening as our own inability to face it

 It scares me how comfortable humans have become these days; what we perceive as components making our lives easier, actually in turn, make us incompetent.
 I actually think a lot about evolution and where we are now compared to then.
 In this space and time, if I wanted to spend all of my time inside, I could.
-My groceries can be delivered to my door while I’m working from home, and I can pay all my bills online right after my therapist mutes my criess on zoom.
+My groceries can be delivered to my door while I’m working from home, and I can pay all my bills online right after my therapist mutes my cries on Zoom… I fear we have lost the gratification that comes from exposure and attempts.
+The gap between where you are and where you wanna be can only be filled with trying.
+Consider a dream or goal you have, and then also think about the reason why you haven't taken action on it yet.
+Doing that new, scary thing and failing at it is the only way you will ever bridge the gap.

-The amount that I have traveled, problem-solved, attempted, failed, been embarrassed, taught myself a new skill, had my heart broken, just fucking did it, and blah blah blah, has given me more confidence than clear skin ever could – because it stems from something real and now forever residing within me.
+The amount that I have explored, problem-solved, attempted, failed, been embarrassed, taught myself a new skill, had my heart broken, and blah blah blah, has given me more confidence than clear skin ever could – because it stems from something real and now forever residing within me.

 3. The way you walk and dress

-I lacked confidence in the fact that my outward appearance did not communicate well who I was on the inside, so I got tattoos.
-Also, I found myself battling with this idea that my stomach has to look as if it contains no organs, and when I decided to get healthy again that idea made me hate my stomach.
+Okay, obviously this is a niche one… But, I lacked confidence in the fact that my outward appearance did not communicate well who I was on the inside, so I got tattoos.
+I also found myself battling with the idea that my stomach has to look as if it contains no organs, and when I decided to get healthy again, that idea, ingrained in my brain, made me hate my stomach.
 So, I got a belly button piercing and now it is so cute to me and I want to show her off all the time!
 I’m not saying that this will be a permanent solution, but it sure as hell is easier than scraping out the sexist bullshit embedded into every nook and cranny of my brain.

 Confidence is enhanced immensely by positivity.

-It is also a leaking habit.
-And what I mean by that is when you use complaining and negativity as a default response, you are subconsciously becoming more and more aware of the limitations before the benefits in potential opportunities.
+This cloud will then also rain on everything around me.
+What I mean by that is when I use complaining and negativity as a default response, I am subconsciously becoming more and more aware of the limitations before the benefits in potential opportunities.
 Which, in the long run, will make it way more difficult for you to complete #2.

 By challenges, I am referring to problems that are not 100% out of your control.
 If you complain about your cat dying, that is a whole different ballgame.

 I would say about a healthy mix of 60% gut and 40% heart.
-You know which is which, but I like to associate my gut with my intution and my heart with a dream and aspire-like state.
-Trust them both
+You know which is which, but I like to associate my gut with my intuition and my heart with a dream and aspire-like state.

 That's all I got, I think?
 Hmmm..